 The Comparte network is comprised of 16 different social justice organizations in 11 countries: Bolivia, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Paraguay, Peru, and Spain.
 Members of the network are committed to sharing resources and techniques to research and implement alternative socio-economic models in their respective countries.
 They are united in a shared belief that the world can and should be changed.
 Each of the organizations is primarily concerned with its own local issues, but together they frame these issues in the larger Latin American context for purposes of solidarity and momentum.

-Currently the Comparte network is aiming to reach more than 49,000 people, most of them women of African and indigenous descent living in rural communities.
+Currently the Comparte network is aiming to reach more than 49,000 people, most of them women of African and Indigenous descent living in rural communities.

-Coordinator: Oscar Rodriguez SJ
+Director: Oscar Rodriguez SJ

 Please support the work of Comparte by making a donation: